 Remember back when we were in middle school and it took three separate emissaries to tell someone that you “like liked” him or her?
-Sometimes it took a note, a passive-aggressive AOL member profile with song lyrics or the old standby…the cootie catcher.
+Sometimes it took a note, a passive-aggressive away message with song lyrics or the old standby… the cootie catcher.

 But at this point, whether we like it or not, we are adults.
 The time for emissaries has passed and it’s time for us to step up and tell that person exactly how we feel.